SharePoint/sp-dev-docs/docs/sp-add-ins/register-sharepoint-add-ins.md

 > [!NOTE]
 > Site collection admin is not able to register add-in with Azure ACS in AppRegNew.aspx by default unless explicitly allowed by the SharePoint tenant admin.
 For more information, see [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant#-siteownermanagelegacyserviceprincipalenabled).

+> [!IMPORTANT]
+> Add-in secrets expire.
+If you register the add-in on the Seller Dashboard, you can set the expiration for up to three years.
+In the dashboard, you can also add new secrets when the old ones reach their expiration date.
+The new secret will be enabled in all instances of the add-in.
+If you register the add-in with AppRegNew.aspx, the secret expires in one year.
+For details, see [Replace an expiring client secret in a SharePoint Add-in](replace-an-expiring-client-secret-in-a-sharepoint-add-in.md).

 1. Go to `<site collection url>/_layouts/15/AppRegNew.aspx` by using a web browser.

       **AppRegNew page form**